alibaniasad1999/bachelor-thesis/README.md

 ## Simulation of quadcopter with LQIDG controller in MATLAB simulink
-Three degree of freedom of freedom simulation of quadcopter are shown in the figure below.
+Three degree of freedom simulation of quadcopter are shown in the figure below.
 For optimzation of LQIDG weighting matrix used TCACS algorithm.

 roll             |  pitch